kissflow/lcnc-sdk-js/docs/src/content/docs/Installation.md

 npm create kf-component
 ```

-You'll be prompted to provide a name for you component and choose between HTML or React.
+You'll be prompted to provide a name for you component and choose between **HTML** or **React**.
 Once installed, run the following commands:

 ```js
 cd componentname